GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 You need a new GKE cluster with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.

-Run the following commands to setup your environment:
+Run the following commands to set up your environment:

 ```
 export CLUSTER_NAME=metrics-demo